 This page contains every post I’ve written that falls under the term Paganism.
 Obviously, that word can mean many different things to different people, but here is a list I always keep current.
 Feel free to scroll to a topic that interests you most.

-No matter your background or religion, we all feel a connection to this earth we inhabit.
+No matter your background or religion, we all feel connected to this earth we inhabit.
 This is a space to slow down and explore our spiritual bond to Nature and the Universe.

 Every full moon has its own name based on the month or the season in which it appears.
 Creating a name for each full Moon allowed people to reflect on each season and to contemplate how it affects us AND the natural world around us.